The Revive Group Journey

 - You want to feel like you’re making a meaningful contribution to bringing this world into being, but are finding it hard to see a way forward or understand your role in it.

-- You want to untangle from all the toxicity, and gather in the sacred, preserving what needs to be cherished for future generations.
+- You want to untangle from our current cultural paradigm, ask the big questions about what it truly means to be human, and weave threads for future generations.

 - You want to feel more alive, vital and empowered.